AdaCore/gtkada/docs/gtkada_ug/getting_started.rst

   This directory also contains the application `testcairo` which demonstrates the use of various Cairo functions in GtkAda.

-* :file:`examples/` directory:

-  This directory contains some small examples, unrelated to :file:`testgtk`.
-  For instance, this is where you will find new widgets created directly in Ada, as examples of how to create your own callback marshallers.

-  On the whole these examples are a little more complex than :file:`testgtk` but since they focus on demonstrating a precise concept, they are still quite easy to understand.

 * :file:`docs/` directory:

   It contains the html, info, text and @TeX{} versions of the documentation you